Lok Fu station

-Colour scheme
+Livery

-The station's colour scheme is green with red stripes.
+The station has a unique livery of olive green with red stripes.

 History

 Contract 201, consisting of the construction of this station and tunnels, was awarded to Metro Joint Venture, a consortium comprising Hochtief AG, Dragages, Gammon (HK) Limited, and Sentab.

 The station was opened when the Kwun Tong line was put into use on 1 October 1979.

 Station layout

 Like any other station on the MTR, this station has a Concourse, Platforms, and Exits.
 Platforms 1 & 2 use the same island platform.